Regularized Estimation of the Loading Matrix in Factor Models for High-Dimensional Time Series: Estimation

 In \eqref{eq:step1} and \eqref{eq:step2}, the penalty function $\mathcal{P}_{\gamma}(\cdot)$ is applied to the elements in $\bq_i$, such that as $\lambda$ increases, some of the elements will be shrunk to zero to obtain a sparse estimator $\hat{\bq}_i$.

-\begin{remark} Varimax rotation is another popular tool to improve the interpretability of factor models.
-It seeks for a rotation in ${\cal M}(\hat{\bS})$ that maximizes the variance of the squared elements in the loading matrix, i.e.
+\begin{remark} Varimax rotation is a widely used technique for improving the interpretability of factor models.
+It seeks a rotation within ${\cal M}(\hat{\bS})$ that maximizes the variance of the squared elements of the loading matrix, i.e.

 where $s_{ij}$ is the ($i,j$)-th element in $\bS$.
-Hence, many elements in the loading matrix obtained by varimax rotation are close to zero but not equal to zero.
-Our method is more advantageous in two ways: (1) our estimate has zero elements due to the introduction of a penalty term in the objective function; (2) we allow the column space of the estimate to slightly deviate from $\cM(\hat{\bS})$ in exchange for a more sparse structure. \end{remark}
+Consequently, many elements in the loading matrix obtained via varimax rotation are close to zero but not exactly zero.
+Our method offers two advantages: (1) our estimate has zero elements due to the inclusion of a penalty term in the objective function and (2) we allow the column space of the estimate to deviate slightly from $\cM(\hat{\bS})$ in exchange for a more sparse structure. \end{remark}

-\begin{remark} \cite{uematsu2022estimation} and \cite{uematsu2022inference} studied factor models with sparse loadings and proposed an inferential procedure to decide whether each element is zero or not.
-Compared with their models and methods, ours have the following advantages: (1) They assume that the columns of the loading matrix are orthogonal, but we relax this assumption, which yields a more sparse estimate; See Section \ref{sec:sim} and Section \ref{sec:example} for a comparison of their and our methods; (2) Their methods can only deal with weak factors but our methods can be used for both strong and weak factors; (3) Their methods does not allow the sparsity level of the loading matrix to be order of $p$, but we consider different scenarios and let the sparsity level grow as fast as or slower than $p$. \end{remark}
+\begin{remark} In the literature, there are several studies on factor models with sparse loadings \citep{kristensen2017diffusion,pelger2022interpretable,uematsu2022estimation,uematsu2022inference,wu2026sparse}.
+As mentioned earlier, the loading matrix is not uniquely defined and can rotate in the loading space.
+All existing work first chooses a specific rotation where the covariance matrix of factors is an identity matrix and/or the columns in the loading matrix are orthogonal, and then impose the sparsity assumption on the particular loading matrix.
+In this study, we relax these assumptions.
+Our method searches for the most sparse loading matrix in the whole loading space, which yields a more sparse estimate for a more parsimonious model to improve model interpretation and predictive performance.
+We compare these two approaches in Section \ref{sec:sim} and Section \ref{sec:example}.
+The results show that our method outperforms others. \end{remark}